observatorium/observatorium/docs/proposals/20201019-prometheus-rules-in-observatorium-api.md

 ## Goals

-* Tenants can update their Prometheus recording rules without intervention from the operating team.
+* Tenants can update their Prometheus recording/alerting rules without intervention from the operating team.
 * Observatorium must be able to scale horizontally with the number of tenants.

 ## Non-Goals

 * Rate-limiting or tenant resource accounting.
-* Alerting rules.
-Although Prometheus `rule_files` can freely mix Recording and Alerting rules, alerting rules also require us to manage tenant-supplied routing and/or alerting configuration.
-This is out of scope for this design doc.
 * Logging rules.
 While Loki supports the same format rules as Prometheus, we will explicitly not consider supporting these in this proposal.

 ## How

-We propose to solve the above problem by implementing a multi-tenant API that allows tenants to create, read, update and delete Prometheus recording rules.
+We propose to solve the above problem by implementing a multi-tenant API that allows tenants to create, read, update and delete Prometheus recording and alerting rules.

-In Observatorium, [Thanos Rule](https://thanos.io/tip/components/rule.md/) evaluates recording rules.
+In Observatorium, [Thanos Rule](https://thanos.io/tip/components/rule.md/) evaluates recording and alerting rules.
 These are configured using a local file defined by Rule's `--rule.file` flag. `Rule` is configured as one of `Query`'s stores, so when rules are evaluated they are available to be queried.

 This leads to two problems we need to solve:
-1. How does `Rule` obtain tenant recording rules?
+1. How does `Rule` obtain tenant recording and alerting rules?
-2. How do we store tenant recording rules?
+2. How do we store tenant recording and alerting rules?

-### How does Rule get tenant recording rules
+### How does Rule get tenant recording and alerting rules

 For this step, we will leverage the [thanos-ruler-syncer](https://github.com/observatorium/thanos-rule-syncer).

 Periodically, this application does three things:
-1. Calls the Observatorium API to retrieve tenant recording rules.
+1. Calls the Observatorium API to retrieve tenant rules.
 2. Writes these rules to a location defined by the `-file` flag.
 3. Asks Rule to reload its rules by calling the `/-/reload` endpoint.